 Ketchikan (Tlingit: Kichxáan) is on Revillagiggedo Island, a remote Southeast Alaskan island in the Alexander Archipelago.
 We live in the world’s largest temperate rainforest, the Tongass National Forest, and Ketchikan is considered one of the rainiest cities on the planet, with an average rainfall of approximately 13 ft (160 inches).
 With a resident population of just over 8,000, we are a close-knit community with a strong commercial fishing presence and a vibrant arts culture.
 We are also in the traditional territories of the Taant’a kwáan and Saanya kwáan Tlingit, the southernmost groups of Tlingit people, who have lived in Southeast Alaska since time immemorial.

 As Alaskans, we strongly believe it is our responsibility to ensure our business not only serves to educate guests on topics that are important to our community, but also supports and empowers a vibrant local, sustainable economy.

 SUPPORTING OUR COMMUNITY

 Visitors to Ketchikan are often surprised to discover a community on a remote Southeast Alaskan island with so much to keep us all occupied year-round.
-We believe we would not be nearly as interesting without the many non-profits who work to bring social services, arts, and youth activities to Ketchikan residents.
-Lighthouse Excursions has provided specific support to the following local non-profit organizations:
+Our community wouldn’t be nearly as vibrant without the many nonprofits who work to bring social services, arts, and youth activities to Ketchikan residents.
+Lighthouse Excursions has donated to the following nonprofit organizations: